 Where is the testing performed?

-All tests are performed at Vibrant America Clinical Labs in San Carlos, CA.
+All testing is performed at Vibrant America Clinical Labs at San Carlos.

 1. Ames B. DNA damage from micronutrient deficiencies is likely to be a major cause of cancer.
 Mutat Res.
 2001;475:7–20.
 [PubMed]